Bucks Fungus Group

 Oct 30, 2020.
 Penny C. has collected several small brown Pinkgills recently and checked their spores in the hope of finding this common grassland species.
 Today at Coombe Hill she was rewarded.
 Entoloma is one of the hardest genera to work on, many species falling into the LBJ category and being extremely difficult to key out even when using a scope.
 Today's species has unique spores within the genus which are distinctly starlike, so with one quick look down the scope you have a name!
 Note also the much darker and clearly pink gills typical of the genus and visible in the older specimen compared to the younger one to the left which is still quite pale.

-Entoloma exile by Jackie Ewan Entoloma exile by Jackie Ewan Entoloma exile microscope(Glaucous Pinkgill)
+Entoloma exile by Jackie Ewan Entoloma exile by Jackie Ewan Entoloma exile by Justin Long Entoloma exile by Jesper Launder Entoloma exile microscope(Glaucous Pinkgill)

 Oct 10, 2023.
 At Stampwell Farm Jackie reports that many small Pinkgills (Section Leptonia) are now appearing in the grassy areas.
 This is one she identified though was not certain - the genus has a large number of species and is considered by many to be one of the very trickiest!
 (It is also Penny's least favourite!)
 Though new to the county, E. exile is apparently one of the commonest Leptonia species and the photos here look spot on for the cap colour and texture, also Jackie checked that the microscopic features fitted.
-The collection was not retained, however, so cannot be confirmed.
+This collection was not retained, however, but photo 3 is of a further collection of Jackie's from the same site made on October 30th, and this has been dried for sequencing.
+This is a new entry for Finds.
+A further collection (photo 4) made by Jesper Launder from Chalfont St. Peter in November 3rd (so just a few days later) has now been confirmed with sequencing.

 Entoloma cf rusticoides by Penny Cullington Entoloma graphitipes by Penny Cullington Entoloma graphitipes (a Pinkgill with no common name) microscope